juhasipo/JMobster/README.markdown

 ### Model Processors

 Model processors are the basis for creating support for new framework.
 Model processors takes models one by one and writes them to a stream (or any other output).
-Processor implemetations are given to Model generator which calls appropriate methods of the processor.
+Processor implementations are given to Model generator which calls appropriate methods of the processor.

 Model processor only acts as the basis for the model generation and it depends on other classes.
-For example the default Backbone.js implementation uses classes its own ValidationSectionWriter and DefaultValueSectionWriter for producing corrsponding sections to the output stream.
+For example the default Backbone.js implementation uses classes its own ValidationSectionWriter and DefaultValueSectionWriter for producing corresponding sections to the output stream.
 In addition these classes rely heavily on annotation processors and field annotation writer as well as the value converters.

 ### Annotation Processors